 Many male Israeli citizens, including our employees, are subject to compulsory annual reserve military service until they reach the age of 45 (or older, for citizens who hold certain positions in the Israeli armed forces reserves) and, in the event of a military conflict, may be called to active duty.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists, and some of our Israeli employees have been called up in connection with armed conflicts.
 It is possible that there will be similar large-scale military reserve duty call-ups in the future.
-Our operations could be disrupted by the absence for a significant period of one or more of our executive officers or key employees, or a significant number of our other employees due to obligatory military service requirements.
+Our operations could be disrupted by the absence for a significant period of a significant number of our employees due to obligatory military service requirements.
 Any disruption in our operations could harm our business.